philippkeller/blog-random-howtos/source/_posts/How-to-mass-convert-mp3-files-to-aac-m3a.md

 # Line 2: Extract artwork

 We'll use ffmpeg to convert from mp3 to aac.
 Sadly the convert command does not transport your artworks, so you need to first extract the artwork.
-Use the correct ending (otherwise you'll have a problem in line 4)
+Use the correct ending (otherwise you'll have a problem in line 4).
+This command takes the first mp3 and extracts the artwork into artwork.jpg.

 # Line 3: Convert